JPShag/DMA-FW-Guide-2.0/README.md

 # **Custom Firmware Development Guide for Full Device Emulation**

 ---

 ## **Preface**

-**Attention, you thieving scum.** I’m not here to coddle or indulge your pitiful schemes. **FUCK AQUA**, better known as Aqua Teen Paster Force—a disgrace to anyone with a shred of integrity. **FUCK DIVINER**, too.
-And DUCK?
-Go degrade yourself elsewhere. **DMA KINGDOM**?
-You and your parasitic empire can rot in hell with the rest of these frauds.
-SHITLETTE and all of you money-grubbing thieves, prepare for a reckoning.
-The **Wrath of God**?
-You’re about to understand the meaning of true devastation.
-Either atone for your greed, or get swept away by the destruction you deserve.

-For those who’ve come to **learn**, you’ve chosen the path of **true enlightenment**.
-What you build with this guide will outshine anything these charlatans could dream of.
-You’re on the road to **excellence**, and together, we’ll torch the failures they’ve built their fortunes on.
+Welcome to the comprehensive guide on developing custom firmware for full device emulation using FPGA-based DMA hardware.
+This guide aims to provide a detailed, step-by-step approach suitable for both beginners and experienced developers.
+Whether you're a firmware developer, hardware tester, security researcher, or FPGA enthusiast, this guide will equip you with the knowledge and tools necessary to create accurate and effective emulation firmware.

 ---

 ## **Contact Information**

 If you need assistance, have inquiries, or are looking to collaborate, feel free to reach out.
-I’m available to provide guidance, troubleshoot complex problems, or discuss ideas in detail.
+I'm available to provide guidance, troubleshoot complex problems, or discuss ideas in detail.

 ### **Discord** - **VCPU**